ErwinKomen/RU-passim/passim/doc/source/basicdownload.rst

             return sBack

-The above specification says that the Excel should contain columns *Name*, *Abbreviation* and *Number*, and that these columns should contain the values from the fields ``name``, ``abbr`` and ``number``.
+The above specification in the model says that the Excel should contain columns *Name*, *Abbreviation* and *Number*, and that these columns should contain the values from the fields ``name``, ``abbr`` and ``number``.
 By virtue of the ``func`` type path, there also is a column named *Contributions*, and the values of cells in that column are calculated via ``custom_get()``, which, in turn, makes a call to the model's function